hfu/address-related-data-for-japan/list.md

+# What is this?
 Links to address related data for Japan; polygon, point, non-geospatial or whatever!

+All the translation is purely for the purpose of reference and not authorized at all.

 # National Government
 ## Geospatial Information Authority of Japan, Ministry of Land, Infrastructure, Transport and Tourism
 ### Frontage number data